 Overall Rating: 4.4 / 5

 Pellet grills are versatile.
 You can barbecue, smoke, roast, grill and even bake or braise in a pellet grill.
 Plus You don’t normally over-smoke food on a pellet grill.Steve Raichlen from Barbecue Bible taking pellet grills

 Who Are Pellet Smokers For?

-By now it should be fairly obvious who should invest in a pellet smoker… those who loves the beautiful flavour of smoked meats & vegetables but still wants convenience of set and forget.
+By now it should be fairly obvious who should invest in a pellet smoker… those who loves the beautiful flavor of smoked meats & vegetables.
+But still wants the convenience of set and forget.

 How Does The Pellet Smoker Work?

 Pellet smokers have different types of controls, those controls decide when to feed pellets into a burn pot.